Sadoun-Jr/Technician-App/README.md

 1. The bottom navigator from the "github.com/Pyozer/introduction_screen" lib moves slightly up in position when the next button is revealed for the first time, it is very minimal though and can be solved by making the button transparent and not clickable

+2. When switching between onboarding pages, the variables for selection remain the same which means that for example, if user selects plumber issue #3 but then goes back and chooses a carpenter instead the carpenter issue #3 will be highlighted